Skip to content

 What are we trying to do?

-This study is about the impact of COVID-19 on adult social care and social work services in England.
-The programme of research is initially being conducted in Greater Manchester with a view to extending some elements of the work to other regions in future.
+This reasearch project aims to explore the impact of COVID-19 on adult social care and social work services in England, initially focussing on Greater Manchester with a view to extending some elements of the work to other regions in future.

 Why is it important?